oracle/fmw-kubernetes/docs-source/content/oig/manage-oig-domains/monitoring-oim-domains.md

    Type help() for help on available commands

-   Connecting to t3://accessdomain-adminserver:7001 with userid weblogic ...
+   Connecting to t3://governancedomain-adminserver:7001 with userid weblogic ...
-   Successfully connected to Admin Server "AdminServer" that belongs to domain "accessdomain".
+   Successfully connected to Admin Server "AdminServer" that belongs to domain "governancedomaindomain".

    Warning: An insecure protocol was used to connect to the server.
    To ensure on-the-wire security, the SSL port or Admin port should be used instead.

    Deploying .........
    Deploying application from /u01/oracle/wls-exporter-deploy/wls-exporter-adminserver.war to targets AdminServer (upload=true) ...
-   <Jul 13, 2021 10:35:44 AM GMT> <Info> <J2EE Deployment SPI> <BEA-260121> <Initiating deploy operation for application, wls-exporter-adminserver [archive: /u01/oracle/wls-exporter-deploy/wls-exporter-adminserver.war], to AdminServer .>
+   <DATE> <Info> <J2EE Deployment SPI> <BEA-260121> <Initiating deploy operation for application, wls-exporter-adminserver [archive: /u01/oracle/wls-exporter-deploy/wls-exporter-adminserver.war], to AdminServer .>
    .Completed the deployment of Application with status completed Current Status of your Deployment:
    Deployment command type: deploy
    Deployment State : completed
    Deployment Message : no message
    Starting application wls-exporter-adminserver.
-   <Jul 13, 2021 10:35:56 AM GMT> <Info> <J2EE Deployment SPI> <BEA-260121> <Initiating start operation for application, wls-exporter-adminserver [archive: null], to AdminServer .>
+   <DATE> <Info> <J2EE Deployment SPI> <BEA-260121> <Initiating start operation for application, wls-exporter-adminserver [archive: null], to AdminServer .>
    .Completed the start of Application with status completed Current Status of your Deployment:
    Deployment command type: start